`npm create` is an alias for `npm init`

 CldImage

-component, social cards, and an upload widget.Why Next.js written by @leeerob: I never need to write separate backends for projects I want to create.
+element and your Next app with features for automatic video optimization.
+By default next-video uses Mux.Why Next.js written by @leeerob: I never need to write separate backends for projects I want to create.
 I can build my entire project with Next.js.
 I never have to worry about bundler, compiler, or frontend infrastructure.
 I'm able to use the latest React features, which I personally find to have a great developer experience.
 Next.js provides a bunch of components that help me keep my site fast.

 export const action = async ({ params, request }: ActionArgs) => {